 Deacon Langdon can be reached at email@example.com

 Audrey serves as an Office Assistant and Social Media Coordinator.
 She joined the parish staff in early 2015 and assists with administrative duties including parishioner registration, as well as managing the parish website, Flocknote account, and Facebook page.
-She is looking forward to expanding the ways in which parishioners can connect with each other and their faith through Flocknote and social media.
+Her favorite part of her job is helping people encounter God through great resources and content on the Parish website.

 Audrey can be reached at firstname.lastname@example.org